freeman-lab/station/README.md

 ### initializing

-if you have an existing spark context as `sc`
+if you have an existing spark context you can use it
 ```python
 station.setup(sc)
 ```

-or create a new spark context
+or create a new spark context with options
 ```python
 station.setup(spark=True, opts={'master': 'local'})
 ```